sebastian-software/edgestack/about.md

 It allows applications to use React in a more framework-like approach where you have a single dependency in your application managing indirect dependencies and build flow in one central place.
 Powered by Universal React where we render the initial Markup on the server, too, we sport excellent SEO results.
-For **EdgeStack** it's important to bet on excellently developed and maintained technologies.
+For **EdgeStack** it's important to bet on high quality and maintained technologies.
 Each piece in this development stack has been carefully chosen for the concepts it follows.
 We prefer good concepts in future ready technologies over legacy and stable technologies.
 This is basically why we call it **EdgeStack**:
 Offering a peak into the future of modern React development while being relatively stable for day-to-day